fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entries/Journal-Entry-Guides/exporting-transactions.md

 ### Exporting to Google Sheets

+1. From your Chart of Accounts, select the account
-1. Click the "Export" button at the top of the transaction list
+2. Click the "Export" button at the top of the transaction list
-2. Select "Google Sheets"
+3. Select "Google Sheets"
-3. Follow the authorization flow to allow Fiskl to export directly to your Google Sheets
+4. Follow the authorization flow to allow Fiskl to export directly to your Google Sheets
-4. Your data will be exported in CSV format to a new Google Sheet
+5. Your data will be exported in CSV format to a new Google Sheet

 ### Exporting to Excel or CSV

+1. From your Chart of Accounts, select the account
-1. Click the "Export" button at the top of the transaction list
+2. Click the "Export" button at the top of the transaction list
-2. Choose either "Excel" or "CSV" format
+3. Choose either "Excel" or "CSV" format
-3. The file will be downloaded to your device
+4. The file will be downloaded to your device

 :::note
 Exported files will reflect any filters you've applied to your transaction list.